AleksisVejs/GlobeChallenger/README.md

 # Globe Challenger : Geography Quiz Game 🌎

 ## How to run
-Clone the repository
-Open the repository folder in terminal and type these commands:
+Clone the repository, open the repository folder in terminal and type these commands:
-Run the frontend:
+- Run the frontend:
 ```
 cd GlobeChallenger
 npm run serve
 ```
-Run the backend:
+- Run the backend:
 ```
 cd GlobeChallenger
 node server.js